How to use Custom Headers

 Path matching

-Custom headers support flexible path matching:
+Custom Headers support flexible path matching:

 / applies to the homepage only

-/blog applies to the exact path
+/page applies to the exact path

-/blog/* applies to all pages under /blog
+/page/* applies to all pages under /page

 /* applies to all pages on your site